Bank Junction: Notable sites

 To the south of the junction is Mansion House.
 This has been the official residence of the Lord Mayor of London since its completion in 1752.
-Other notable buildings close to Bank Junction include the City of London Magistrates' Court on Walbrook, No 1 Poultry, the Worshipful Company of Grocers, off Princes Street, and the Worshipful Company of Mercers, on Threadneedle Street.
+Other notable buildings close to Bank Junction include the City of London Magistrates' Court at 1 Queen Victoria Street, No 1 Poultry, the Worshipful Company of Grocers, off Princes Street, and the Worshipful Company of Mercers, on Threadneedle Street.

 Railway links

 The surrounding pavements host the access steps and ramps to one of London's busiest Underground stations, Bank.
 Built in 1900, the interchange station is served by the Central, Northern and Waterloo & City lines, as well as the Docklands Light Railway.
 The station is connected with Monument, a station served by the Circle and District lines – together the two stations form one of the world's most complex underground train stations.

 The closest mainline railway stations are Cannon Street, Fenchurch Street and Liverpool Street.